psungu/Job-Posting/README.md

 # REQUIRED IMPROVEMENTS

+- Need to add explicit comments on EDA results.
+Briefly, I can say that distribution of words and distribution of description length triggered to use Sentence Transformers instead of using traditional methods.
+Also, most frequent unigrams, bigrams and trigrams are meaningful and domain specific which shows that we have relatively clean data after removing stopwords, special characters, punctuation, and non-alphanumeric characters.

 - To improve the embedding quality, try different models at least the ones embedding dimension is 768.
 My choice would be again Sentence Tranformers because they are a relatively newer approach to generating word and sentence embeddings compared to traditional methods.
 The advantages of Sentence Transformers are contextual understanding, sentence-Level embeddings, state-of-the-art performance and compositional embeddings which Sentence Transformers can generate embeddings for entire sentences or documents by aggregating word embeddings, allowing them to capture the compositional meaning of sentences.

 - Threshold optimization to determine duplicate entiries.
 Current version returns only top nearast 5 Job_ids, needed to put a threshold.